NikolaiKhriapov/NikolaiKhriapov/README.md

 *   <a href="https://www.linkedin.com/learning/certificates/b87c9c62c817d20ba4cbed9a3056c1ab6254f696789b992e343a8b86677f032d?u=106534538">Git Essential Training: The Basics (2022)</a> – LinkedIn Learning

 ### Projects
-<a href="https://github.com/NikolaiKhriapov/ski-rental-shop">Booking Management Application for Ski Rental Shop</a><br/>
+#### <a href="https://github.com/NikolaiKhriapov/ski-rental-shop">Booking Management Application for Ski Rental Shop (Aug 2022 – Nov 2022)</a><br/>
-Skills: Java, Spring Boot, Spring MVC, Spring Data JPA, PostgreSQL, HTML, Thymeleaf, CSS, Git<br/>
+Skills: Java, Spring Framework, PostgreSQL, Maven, HTML, CSS, Thymeleaf, Git.<br/>
-Description:
-*   Maintenance of database of all equipment and its characteristics;
-*   Registration and management of bookings (client, riders, needed equipment, assigned equipment);
-*   Support for multiple languages;
-*   Support for multiple themes;
-*   Types of users: Admin (management of all equipment, bookings, clients, riders, assignment of equipment), Client (management of bookings and riders related to the client).
+Description: Web application for managing bookings at a ski rental shop.
+The application includes a registration and booking management system that handles client and rider information, as well as the required and assigned equipment.
+Support for multiple languages and themes to enhance user experience was implemented.
+Additionally, different user roles are used to ensure security and access control.
+The frontend of the application was created using HTML, Thymeleaf, and CSS.
+Role: Sole developer.

 ### Languages
 *   English – <a href='https://www.efset.org/cert/8Aomkp'>proficient (C2)</a>
-*   Chinese – HSK3 (intermediate)
+*   Chinese – intermediate (HSK3)
 *   Russian, Ukrainian – native